 Use psychological questionnaires Using these tools immediately before and after an event can help identify your IPS.
 By rigorously assessing your mental, emotional, and physical states and then correlating them with your performance ratings you can pin down what you need to be your best.

 Monitor physiological signs Some insight into your readiness for competition can be gained from monitoring some physiological signs such as heart rate and breathing rate.
-When your in your IPS, these measures should be within a certain range.
+When you’re in your IPS, these measures should be within a certain range.
 If you check and they aren’t there, you know that you have to take action.

 Use imagery and visualization You can use visualization skills to “replay” your peak performances and focus on your mental, emotional, and physical states.
 You can also recreate some not so great moments and experience how it felt so that next time you’ll recognize the feelings and take action.